Last visit: April 23, 2023

 And to my chagrin, I must admit that The Battery works as a way to make a Braves game an event.
 You could show up as early as say 3pm and spend 2.5 hours bar hopping, then grab an H&F burger before the gates open, enter the stadium and check out all the amenities before first pitch, watch the game, and pop into one of the Battery pubs one last time before calling it a night around 11pm.

 The only downside of these marathons (other than finding a way to get to wherever you’re sleeping) is that you may run into a few over-served young southern gentlemen.
-I’ve seen more than a few visibly hammered dudes with horizontal striped shirts and side parts stumbling or being dragged out of here by his crew.
+I’ve seen more than a few visibly hammered dudes with horizontal striped shirts stumbling or being dragged out of here by his crew.
 (It’s not as bad as a football game and shouldn’t affect your enjoyment of the evening unless you happen to be sitting right next to a group of these chuckleheads, but it’s noticeably common.)

 OTHER THINGS TO DO